RNA world: Alternative hypotheses

 The hypothesized existence of an RNA world does not exclude a "Pre-RNA world", where a metabolic system based on a different nucleic acid is proposed to pre-date RNA.
 A candidate nucleic acid is peptide nucleic acid (PNA), which uses simple peptide bonds to link nucleobases.
-PNA is more stable than RNA, but its ability to be generated under prebiological conditions has yet to be demonstrated experimentally.

-Threose nucleic acid (TNA) or glycol nucleic acid (GNA) have also been proposed as a starting point, and like PNA, also lack experimental evidence for their respective abiogenesis.

 An alternative—or complementary—theory of RNA origin is proposed in the PAH world hypothesis, whereby polycyclic aromatic hydrocarbons (PAHs) mediate the synthesis of RNA molecules.
 PAHs are the most common and abundant of the known polyatomic molecules in the visible Universe and are a likely constituent of the primordial sea.
 PAHs and fullerenes (also implicated in the origin of life) have been detected in nebulae.

-The iron-sulfur world theory proposes that simple metabolic processes developed before genetic materials did, and these energy-producing cycles catalyzed the production of genes.

 Some of the difficulties of producing the precursors on earth are bypassed by another alternative or complementary theory for their origin, panspermia.
 It discusses the possibility that the earliest life on this planet was carried here from somewhere else in the galaxy, possibly on meteorites similar to the Murchison meteorite.
 Sugar molecules, including ribose, have been found in meteorites.
-Panspermia does not invalidate the concept of an RNA world, but posits that this world or its precursors originated not on Earth but rather another, probably older, planet.

-The relative chemical complexity of the nucleotide and the unlikelihood of it spontaneously arising, along with the limited number of combinations possible among four base forms, as well as the need for RNA polymers of some length before seeing enzymatic activity, have led some to reject the RNA world hypothesis in favor of a metabolism-first hypothesis, where the chemistry underlying cellular function arose first, along with the ability to replicate and facilitate this metabolism.